-Mary Klingensmith, MD, Vice Chair for Education, shares the training experience you can expect in the Department of Surgery.
+Mary Klingensmith, MD, Professor Emeritus, shares the training experience you can expect in the Department of Surgery.

 The Washington University School of Medicine Urology Residency program is a program with a rich history, having achieved and maintained ACGME-accreditation since 1966.
 Our program has grown through the years, to now include 20 urology residents (4 residents per year, 5 year program) working alongside faculty who are fellowship-trained in every subspecialty of Urology.
 Our residents have the opportunity to learn and practice urology at many sites, to care for both adult and pediatric populations, and to work with different patient demographics across the greater St. Louis area.